 The local inpatient survey is undertaken, predominantly, utilising our bedside TV system, allowing patients to participate in surveys at their leisure.
 Areas that do not have the bedside TVs use either paper or tablets for local surveys.
 The Emergency Department survey is a paper-based survey, and the outpatient and discharge surveys are postal - both sent to a sample of 500 patients per month.
-Results of the postal surveys are given up to May 2016 as that is the latest data available at the time of compiling this report.
+Results of the postal surveys have been provided up to August 2016 as that is the latest data available at the time of compiling this report.

-Improvement target for 2015/16
+Improvement target for 2016/17

 For 2016/17 we reviewed 2015/16 performance for the questions set for this priority.
 Where these achieved or maintained their target during the year they were replaced with new questions.
 New questions were chosen based on feedback we receive from patients about what really matters to them.
-Some of the new questions were already included on our surveys so have a baseline based on 2015/16 performance, some are new so will have a baseline set in Quarter 1.
+Some of the new questions were already included on our surveys so have a baseline based on 2015/16 performance, some are new so will have either had baselines set in Quarter 1 or are being set at the end of Quarter 2.
 Where we have not quite achieved the targets set in 2015/16, these questions continue to be included in this priority for 2016/17.